refinedev/refine/documentation/docs/advanced-tutorials/ssr/remix.md

 ## Standard CRUD Page

 **@pankod/refine-remix-router** package provides `RemixRouteComponent` for routing in **refine** resources.
-Simply export the component from the page and add a [loader function](loaderfunction).
+Simply export the component from the page and add a [loader function][loaderfunction].
 While you can create pages with defined params like `$resource/$action/$id.tsx`, we recommend using a splat route to handle all refine routing in a single file.
 You can start by creating a `$.tsx` file under `app/routes` in your Remix app:

 ```tsx title="app/routes/$.tsx"
 export { RemixRouteComponent as default } from "@pankod/refine-remix-router";